-Western Europe has again been hit by a major terror attack, and in the ever shrinking global village that we live in, the ripples of fear spread far and wide.
-Even when the attack does not happen in their local area or country, many people still find that the events leave them feeling anxious.
+The world has again been hit by a major terror attack, and in the ever shrinking global village that we live in, the ripples of fear spread far and wide.
+Even when the attack does not happen in our local area or country, many people still find that the events leave them feeling understandably anxious.
 So, how should we cope with our feelings in the days and weeks following a terror attack that we didn’t personally experience?

 Know that you are not alone.
 What you are feeling is normal.
 Understand that your anxious response is natural and many other people will be feeling the same way.
 Whilst others may seem to be going ahead with their everyday lives as usual, many will be thinking about how they would cope in such circumstances and find themselves dwelling on fears about their own family and friends being killed or hurt.